 A back boiler unit or BBU is small and compact, built-in behind your gas or electric fire to central heat your home and water supply.

-Seeking advice from a Gas Safe Registered fitter or company when switching to a new Combi, Standard or System boiler is recommended no matter what kind of home you have.
+Seeking advice from a Boiler company when switching to a new Combi, Standard or System boiler is recommended no matter what kind of home you have.

 Which one is right for you?

 You may now have a better idea about the ideal models to consider when getting quotes and searching for fitters in your area.
 Whatever your requirements, you can find the right boiler for you when you access the correct information on boiler innovation.